-- the whole or only part of the claim; and - against all or only some of the defendants, by filing and serving a notice of discontinuance.
+- the whole or only part of the claim; and - against all or only some of the defendants,

 Permission from the court is only required in exceptional circumstances, e.g. where an interim injunction has been granted in relation to a claim that is sought to be discontinued.
 There will be cost consequences if proceedings are discontinued.